ga4gh-beacon/beacon-v2/tools/README.md

-(This directory will contain tools for schema conversion and testing.)
+This directory contains some tools for schema conversion and testing.